 As if we needed another reason to work out…

-Although it’s well established that diet can change the composition of our microbiome (the universe of bacteria living inside every human that’s believed to influence everything from metabolism to mood), recent studies suggest that exercise can alter it too.
+Although it’s well established that diet can change the composition of our gut microbiome, recent studies suggest that exercise can alter it too.

 In one study, higher self-reported physical activity levels were associated with a 22% reduced risk of active Ulcerative Colitis “UC” (chronic digestive condition), and a 10-wk intervention that included moderate exercise improved quality of life in patients with moderately active UC.

 Another study investigated the microbiomes of 40 professional international rugby union players compared to control groups of people of similar age with either high or low BMI.
 It highlighted “significantly greater intestinal microbial diversity among the athletes”.

 And in one recent study, Scientists at the University of Illinois at Urbana-Champaign identified significant differences in the gut bacteria of obese and lean individuals who underwent the same endurance training.